sliptrixx/project-trigger/docs/Basic Tutorials/9_audio.md

 Test it out by playing the game and shooting the enemy.
 You should hear a sound effect when the enemy is destroyed.
 This is a simple implementation of the `AudioManager` that can be expanded to play other sound effects as well.

-Each of the two methods have their own pros and cons.
+Each of the two methods has its own pros and cons.
 The first method gives the developer more control over the sound effects, but it can be tedious to add an `AudioSource` component to every gameobject that needs to play a sound effect and configure the properties.
 The second method is more convenient, but it is less flexible and doesn't give the developer as much control over the sound effects.
 The most control you get is the position of the sound effect and the volume of the sound effect.
 So, it's up to you to decide which method you prefer.

 ## Final Scripts
 Here are the final scripts for this tutorial for reference: